lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

 ## Deliverable 3: in-class final presentation (75 points)

-You will also give a final presentation during the final week of class detailing the full extent of your project work and accomplishements.
+You will also give a final presentation during the final week of class detailing the full extent of your project work and accomplishments.
 Undergraduate students will give a 7-10 minute presentation, while graduate students will give a 10-13 minute presentation. *Graduate students are expected to draw upon the work of others (e.g., scientific literature, reports, technical documents) to situate their work in a broader context.*

 In this presentation, you will at a minimum discuss: